AmandaYapMY/when2meet-extended/README.md

 ### Developer Installation
 1. Download or clone this repository.
+2. Unzip the downloaded file.
+Make sure the folder contains 'manifest.json', and is not a parent or nested folder.
-2. Open `chrome://extensions` in Google Chrome.
+3. Open `chrome://extensions` in Google Chrome.
-3. Enable **Developer mode**.
+4. Enable **Developer mode**.
-4. Click **Load unpacked**.
+5. Click **Load unpacked**.
-5. Select the project folder.
+6. Select the project folder.
-6. Open or refresh a When2Meet event.
+7. Open or refresh a When2Meet event.

 ## How to Use